-The Philadelphia College of Osteopathic Medicine (PCOM) Doctor of Pharmacy (PharmD) degree program is designed to develop the knowledge, professional skills, attitudes and values that are required for an entry-level generalist pharmacist.
+The Doctor of Pharmacy (PharmD) degree program is designed to develop the knowledge, professional skills, attitudes and values that are required for an entry-level generalist pharmacist.

 Prior to matriculation, students must complete all pre-professional course requirements at a U.S. Department of Education-accredited institution.
-While a bachelor’s degree is not required, the School of Pharmacy Admissions Committee gives preference to those applicants who have earned a bachelor's degree or higher.REQUEST PROGRAM INFORMATION
+While a bachelor’s degree is not required, the PCOM School of Pharmacy Admissions Committee gives preference to those applicants who have earned a bachelor's degree or higher.REQUEST PROGRAM INFORMATION

 Required rotations for Doctor of Pharmacy are:

 Elective rotations will include rotations such as (but not limited to):

 A comprehensive examination will be given at the end of the second, third and fourth professional years.
 These examinations assess knowledge and skills acquired during the curriculum.
 All students must pass the comprehensive exams to progress to the next professional year or graduate on time.